Ales4999/ales4999.github.io/_projects/4_project.md

 I started playing American Football from a very young age.
 It acted as a guide and a place that I know associate with safety.
 Inside the field, I could let go of all my problems and focus on one thing, the game.

 It served me as a way to form habits of discipline and endurance against tough conditions.
+This has translated to every aspect of my life.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">